clementi/estimate-pi/README.md

 ## Introduction

-This repository contains implementations in several programming languages of an algorithm to estimate the value of pi by using pseudorandom numbers.
+This repository contains implementations in several programming languages of an algorithm to estimate the value of &pi; by using pseudorandom numbers.
 The algorithm is based on the process given by [Matt Parker of Standup Maths](https://www.youtube.com/watch?v=RZBhSi_PwHU).

 [![Matt Parker](https://raw.githubusercontent.com/clementi/estimate-pi/master/matt-parker.png)](https://www.youtube.com/watch?v=RZBhSi_PwHU)

-The formula for approximating pi that is used here is
+The formula for approximating &pi; that is used here is

 ![Approximating pi](https://chart.apis.google.com/chart?cht=tx&chl=%5Cpi%20%5Capprox%20%5Csqrt%7B%5Cfrac%7B6%7D%7Bp%7D%7D)